search ]

 }

-In this case, we are disabling the Gutenberg editor for a custom post type called movie.
-This code snippet will affect only the mentioned content type.
-To disable Gutenberg for other content types, simply replace 'movie' with the name of the content type you want to disable Gutenberg for.
+In this case, the Gutenberg editor is disabled for a custom post type called movie.
+This code snippet affects only the specified content type.
+To disable Gutenberg for other post types, replace 'movie' with the relevant post type slug.

 Disabling Gutenberg During Custom Post Type Registration

 You can also disable Gutenberg during the creation of custom post types.
-This approach makes sense and is relevant only for custom post types that don’t use any content editor at all (whether Gutenberg or the classic editor).
-This is because it completely disables and hides the content editor.
+This approach is relevant only for custom post types that don’t use any content editor at all (neither Gutenberg nor the classic editor), because it completely hides the content editor.

-To do this, simply remove the editor from the supports parameter when registering your custom post type.
-Here’s an example:
+To do this, remove editor from the supports parameter when registering your custom post type:

 $args = array(